 • Where we rely on your consent.

-We will only process special categories of personal data (racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health or condition, sexual life or sexual orientation, genetic data or biometric data) with your explicit consent or if such personal data is processed as a result of us carrying out mandatory regulatory checks, such as compliance with Anti Money Laundering checks.
+Where we process special categories of personal data (racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, physical or mental health or condition, sexual life or sexual orientation, genetic data or biometric data) we do so as necessary for the establishment, exercise or defence of legal claims or where we have your explicit consent.

 If you would like any further information regarding the grounds upon which we process your personal data, please contact our Data Protection Officer whose details are below.

-Transfer of your information out of the EEA
+Transfer of your information out of the UK

-The data that we collect from and about you may be transferred to, and stored at, a destination outside the European Economic Area ("EEA").
-This may include countries which do not provide the same level of protection as the data protection laws governing the EEA.
-We will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the GDPR or other relevant laws.
+The data that we collect from and about you may be transferred to, and stored at, a destination outside the United Kingdom (UK).
+This may include countries which do not provide the same level of protection as the data protection laws governing the UK.
+We will ensure that any such international transfers are made subject to appropriate or suitable safeguards as required by the UK GDPR or other relevant laws.

-Under the GDPR you have a number of important rights, subject to certain conditions.
+Under the UK GDPR (and the DPA 2018), you have a number of important rights, subject to certain conditions.
 In summary, those include rights to:

 • Request access to personal data held by us about you (also known as Data Subject Access Request);